WMBarbosa/WMBarbosa/README.md

 # 📚 Expertise

-I have a solid foundation in software development, with hands-on experience in Java and Kotlin, working mainly with Spring Boot for building RESTful APIs and back-end services.
-I’m comfortable using Maven for dependency management and project builds, always aiming for clean, maintainable code.
+I have a strong foundation in back-end development, with hands-on experience building scalable applications using Java and the Spring ecosystem.
+My work focuses on developing RESTful APIs and microservices using Spring Boot, Spring Data JPA, and Hibernate, following best practices for clean architecture, maintainable code, and high performance.

-I have experience with relational databases such as PostgreSQL and SQL, as well as NoSQL solutions like MongoDB.
-Using JPA / Hibernate, I design efficient and scalable data persistence layers that support robust application architectures.
+I have practical experience working with both relational and NoSQL databases, including PostgreSQL, MySQL, and MongoDB.
+I design efficient data persistence layers and implement robust CRUD operations while ensuring proper data modeling and system scalability.

-API development and integration are central to my projects, enabling seamless communication between systems.
-I’m constantly improving my technical skills and expanding my knowledge in areas such as system design, messaging, and cloud fundamentals.

-I’m motivated by challenges and driven by continuous learning, seeking opportunities where I can contribute to high-quality, scalable solutions while growing as a back-end developer.
+My projects involve API development and system integration, enabling reliable communication between services in distributed architectures.
+I am comfortable using Maven for dependency management, Git for version control, and applying modern development workflows.

+Additionally, I have experience working with Kotlin for automation tasks, where I contributed to generating CRUD code structures and implementing security mechanisms for Java-based applications.

+I continuously improve my technical skills through academic projects, personal development, and hands-on experimentation with technologies related to microservices, cloud fundamentals, and system design.
+My goal is to build high-quality, scalable back-end solutions while growing as a software engineer.

 # 💻  Technologies Under Study